-Upon the completion of this module, the student will be able to input basic data for Electronic Medical Records or Electronic Health Records (EMR or EHR).
-The student will know how to properly room a patient and prepare the initial electronic intake of patient medical history.
-The student will review basic math skills that allow them to calculate the proper amount and doses of medication for patient administration.
-Students will be prepared to obtain employment by creating resumes, cover letters, and thank you letters, and using different techniques for job searches.
+Upon the completion of this module, a student will be able to input basic data for Electronic Medical Records or Electronic Health Records (EMR or EHR).
+The student will know how to properly room a patient and prepare the initial electronic intake of the

-MA MOD 6: COMPUTER AND STUDY SKILLS, BASIC LIFE SUPPORT CERTIFICATION (BLS, AED & FIRST AID)

-The students will acquire the basic knowledge of the main office software that includes MS Word, MS Excel, MS PowerPoint, and the use of the Internet.
-The student will gain several study and learning skills through the Internet to successfully complete the Medical Assistant program.
-After the completion of this BLS course, the student will be able to apply Cardiopulmonary Resuscitation on Adults, Children and Infants as well as physically operate an Automated External Defibrillator (AED) obtaining their correspondent certification cards.
+MA MOD 6: COMPUTER AND STUDY SKILLS, BASIC LIFE SUPPORT CERTIFICATION (BLS, AED & FIRST AID) Students will acquire the basic knowledge of the main office software that includes MS Word, MS Excel, MS PowerPoint, and the use of the Internet.
+A student will gain several study and learning skills through the Internet to successfully complete the Medical Assistant program.
+After the completion of this BLS course, a student will be able to apply Cardiopulmonary Resuscitation on Adults, Children and Infants as well as physically operate an Automated External Defibrillator (AED) obtaining their correspondent certification cards.